MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ### Use different update channels for Office

-With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
+With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users.
 In this article, we recommend the Semi-Annual Channel (Targeted) for your pilot group and the Semi-Annual Channel for the rest of your organization.
 You can, however, choose the Monthly Channel, which provides users with the newest features of Office as soon as they're available.
 A single Office installation package can only include one type of channel, so each new channel requires an additional package.
 For more details, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

 ### Deploy Visio and Project alongside the core Office apps

-To deploy Visio and Project with Office 365 ProPlus, you can include them as part of the Office application when building it in Configuration Manager.
+To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the Office application when building it in Configuration Manager.
 For more details on licensing and system requirements, see [Deployment guide for Visio](deployment-guide-for-visio.md) and [Deployment guide for Project](deployment-guide-for-project.md).

 ## Related topics